‘Sorry, I didn’t get down sooner,’ I apologised to my Aunt Marie at Exeter station.

 I stared at the man in disbelief.

 ‘Or over here.’
 He pointed to an adjacent cabinet.
-‘A strong fifty year old male, owned a breakers yard down in Paignton, but rather unwisely fell into his own crusher one morning.
+‘A strong fifty-year-old male, owned a breakers yard down in Paignton, but rather unwisely fell into his own crusher one morning.
 Wasn’t too badly damaged as a matter of fact.
-Killed him of course but he manage to keep his shape.
+Killed him of course but he managed to keep his shape.
 Look, the pelvis is almost intact.’
 He grabbed the body and twisted the dead man around like he was a doll.